adlrocha/goxyq/README.md

 # goxyq
-Goxyq is a proxy server written in Golang with built in queues that may be used to sequentialize an asynchronous system or API.
+Goxyq is a proxy server written in Golang with built in queues that may be used to sequentialize an asynchronous system or APIs.
 Goxyq uses REDIS as its storage system for queuing information.

 *Disclaimer: Goxyq's current design is quite simple and pretty ad-hoc